 TrainAny train to Flinders Street, then a 12-minute stroll through Melbourne’s sparkling Arts Precinct.

 TramThe No. 1 South Melbourne tram goes right past our door.
 Get off at Stop 18.
 Any tram down St Kilda Road—jump off at Grant Street, Stop 17 and take a 3-minute walk.

 Wheelchair access is available for tables marked FLAT.
 Please note, tables marked as BAR STOOL and PIT are NOT appropriate for patrons with accessibility requirements.
 Please make a wheelchair booking here.

 Malthouse Outdoor Stage is a COVID-Safe venue.
 Find out what we're doing and how you can help keep everyone safe here.

 FIRST NATIONS TICKETS /

 Tickets are free for people who identify as First Nations.
-Book tickets here.
+The ticket allocation has been exhausted.